keepassxreboot/keepassxc/docs/FuzzTest.md

 ## Building KeePassXC For Fuzzing

 A special "instrumented build" is used that allows the fuzzer to look into the program as it executes.
-We place it in its own build directory so it doesn't confused with the production build.
+We place it in its own build directory so it doesn't get confused with the production build.

     $ cd your_keepassxc_source_directory
     $ mkdir buildafl